RicardoRei/1-Project-ASA/README.md

 grade: 20/20

+## Description
-the project consists in the implementation of a BFS algorithm in C language.
+The project consists in the implementation of a BFS algorithm in C language.
+For more info you can consult file p1.pdf.

+## Analysis
+In file relatorioP1.pdf you can find our analysis to the algorithm in the context of this project.

+## Run
+gcc -ansi -Wall -pedantic -o project BFSalgorithm.c

+./project

+Now you just need to insert the commands specified in p1.pdf